ceriimoe/archtitties/README.md

 ***

-# I may have just noticed an issue with XFCE4 installations that may potentially exclude audio.
-This will be fixed at some point.
-However, you can install your preferred audio application post-setup.

 ## Prerequisites
 Just install Git on an Arch live USB, either via ArchISO or just installing it in the live environment.
 Any prerequisites required will installed by the installer.